 “I believe that unarmed truth and unconditional love will have the final word in reality.
-This is why right, temporarily defeated, is stronger than evil triumphant.” –MLK, Jr.
+This is why right, temporarily defeated, is stronger than evil triumphant.” – Dr. Martin Luther King Jr.

 Our collective efforts have a shared vision to seek liberation and healing from systemic racism and internalized oppression and to restore scholars, parents/guardians, and family’s belief in their abilities, natural talents, and brilliance.